marcpabst/facetracking-rs/README.md

 :construction: This is very much a work in progress. :construction:

+> [!IMPORTANT]
+> On macOS, this currently needs to be compiled using Rust nightly.
+This is due to the usage of unstable standard library features in a workaround.

 ### Features
 - [x] :woman: Face detection and tracking
 - [x] :pushpin: 2D face landmarks